RepoDynamics/PyPackIT/docs/website/source/manual/fundamentals/structure/index.md

 However, each directory must still conform to a specific substructure, meaning that {{pp_meta.name}} will look for specific files and subdirectories in specific locations inside each directory, as described in the corresponding sections.
+Also, all directories must be orthogonal to each other, meaning that none of them can be a subdirectory of another.